docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 `textDocument.hangingRoman`

-#### NOTE
-This functionality was added in After Effects 24.0
+?> **Note:** This functionality was added in After Effects 24.0

 **Description**

-The Text layer’s Roman Hanging Punctuation paragraph option.
+The Text layer's Roman Hanging Punctuation paragraph option.
 This is only meaningful to box Text layers—it allows punctuation to fit outside the box rather than flow to the next line.

 If this attribute has a mixed value, it will be read as `undefined`.

-#### WARNING
-This value reflects all paragraphs in the Text layer.
+!> **Warning:** This value reflects all paragraphs in the Text layer.
 If you change this value, it will set all paragraphs in the Text layer to the specified setting.

 **Type**